-A: Expenses covered under an HRA depend on the way an employer has designed their HRA program.
+A: Expenses covered under an HRA depend on the way an employer has set up their HRA program.
 Employers can decide which expenses are eligible to be reimbursed from the HRA.
-Most offer an HRA in conjunction with a high deductible health plan and limit reimbursement of the funds in the account to in-network doctor visits, inpatient or outpatient hospital care, diagnostic exams and over-the-counter and prescription medications.
+Most offer an HRA in conjunction with a high deductible health plan and limit reimbursement of the funds in the account to health plan expenses, such as deductible or copay amounts.